 Airtable is super flexible, which makes it great, but that also leads to issues.
 It can technically be or do "anything" (within reason), so companies confuse that and start building out their own custom "CRM", making decisions that they think are sensible, essentially turning into the role of a product manager.
 But you're not a product manager.

 The decisions and restrictions added to most CRMs on the market are made for a reason.
 SO much thought and discussion goes into adding another custom field or adding a feature.
-Everything you add to Airtable CRM, can hurt company adoption, and create future confusion among team members.
+Adding too much to Airtable can hurt company adoption, and create future confusion among team members.

 Airtable is better than nothing, but any CRM on the market, that was built specifically to be a CRM, is also going to be light-years better than building your own CRM.